-1.15 Noise Cancellation Filter and Data Output
+1.16 Data Output and Noise Cancellation Filter

-The data output pin DTAO delivers the demodulated data signal which can be further processed by a noise cancellation filter (NCF).
-The NCF can be disabled if pin CINT is connected to ground.
+The data output pin DTAO delivers the demodulated data signal that can be further processed by a noise cancellation filter (NCF).
+The NCF can be disabled if pin CINT is connected to VEE.
 In this case the multiplexer (MUX) connects the receiver output DTAO directly to the data slicer output.